 Your Actions Helped to Ensure HB 350 (Now HB 463) Passed the House and Senate:

 We are excited to confirm that HB 350 (the original autism bill) was rolled into Senate-approved HB 463 during final acceptance stages of the Lame Duck Session and was approved by the House.
 Once signed by the Governor, Ohio will be the 45th state with an autism insurance mandate!
 We are grateful for the efforts of legislators who helped to pass this bill; Senate President Keith Faber, Senator Kevin Bacon, Senator Peggy Lehner, Senator Bill Seitz, Democratic Minority leader Senator Joe Schiavoni, House Speaker Cliff Rosenberger, Representative Cheryl Grossman, Representative Lou Terhar, and Representative Michael Curtin.
 Review Bill 350

-The OSLHA Q2-Feb Newsletter is Now Available and Was Sent to Members in Exclusive Email Format!
+The OSLHA Q2-Feb Newsletter Published For Members in New Email Format!

-View our February newsletter for important updates on newly proposed "Super Board" legislation and for exciting details about our upcoming OSLHA Convention and off-site Social Events!
+Check your inbox for our February newsletter containing important updates on newly proposed "Super Board" legislation and for exciting details about our upcoming OSLHA Convention and off-site Social Events!
 Check your inbox for this new publication and if necessary, check your SPAM folder!
 Be sure our email address is listed as a "safe sender" in your email client to avoid any delays in successful delivery to your inbox!

 The Centers for Medicare & Medicaid Services (CMS) need to hear from you!